baileySoobinPark/vv/reference/OUR SOLUTIONS/verifyname/verifyname-scenarios-and-flows.md

     <li class="step-item"><div class="step-badge">11</div><div class="step-badge">12</div>
       <div class="step-content">The Beneficiary VASP’s Enclave generates a random salt and, per the VerifyName protocol, creates a hash using the salt, name, and DOB.</div></li>
     <li class="step-item"><div class="step-badge">13</div>
       <div class="step-content">The Enclave encrypts the salt with the Ordering VASP’s public key.
-If the public key is not cached or is unavailable, the Enclave performs key exchange and caching as in the <a href="https://verifyvasp.readme.io/reference/flow-diagram-copy#/travelrule-best-practice"> same way as <a herf="">TravelRule protocol.</a></div></li>
+If the public key is not cached or is unavailable, the Enclave performs key exchange and caching as in the same way as <a herf="travelrule-scenarios-and-flows">TravelRule protocol.</a></div></li>
     <li class="step-item"><div class="step-badge">14</div>
       <div class="step-badge">15</div><div class="step-content"> The verification request, including the generated hash, is sent via the Central Server to the Ordering VASP’s Enclave.</div></li>